 Tomato potato psyllid

-Tomato potato psyllid (TPP), Bactericera cockerelli, is a tiny sap-sucking, winged insect that feeds on feeds on numerous plants including tomato, potato, capsicum, chilli, goji berry, tamarillo, eggplant and sweet potato.
+Tomato potato psyllid (TPP), Bactericera cockerelli, is a tiny sap-sucking, winged insect that feeds on numerous plants including tomato, potato, capsicum, chilli, goji berry, tamarillo, eggplant and sweet potato.

-It is a significant pest that causes production losses and can spread a serious plant disease known as 'zebra chip' in potato, caused by the Candidatus Liberibacter solanacearum (CLso) bacterium.
-CLso has not been detected in Australia.
+TPP can spread a serious plant disease known as 'zebra chip' in potato, caused by the bacterium called Candidatus Liberibacter solanacearum (CLso).
+CLso has not been detected in Australia, including in the TPP found in Victoria.

 Identifying tomato potato psyllid

-The psyllid is a tiny sap-sucking insect that go through three stages of development:
+The psyllid is a tiny sap-sucking insect that goes through 3 stages of development:

-Adult TPP resemble small winged cicadas and are about 3mm long (Figs 1–3).
+Adult TPPs resemble small-winged cicadas and are about 3 mm long (Figures 1 to 3).
 The body is brownish and has white or yellowish markings on the thorax and a broad white band on the abdomen.
-Wings are transparent and held vertically over the body (Fig. 1).
+Wings are transparent and held vertically over the body (Figure 1).

-Nymphs moult five times, getting progressively larger each time up to 2mm long.
-They are oval shaped, flattened and scale-like in appearance (Figs 1 & 2).
+Nymphs moult 5 times, getting progressively larger each time, up to 2 mm long.
+They are oval shaped, flattened and scale-like in appearance (Figures 1 and 2).

 How commercial growers and residents can help